-4.5.2 STRs promote sustainable and dispersed tourism development in Germany

-Environmental sustainability in the housing sector is a key developing aim for national and European governments.
+4.5.2 STRs promote sustainable and dispersed tourism development in Germany Compared to traditional forms of accommodation, STRs are private properties and, as such, are subject to more stringent requirements when it comes to environmental sustainability, a key objective for both the European Union and the German Government.
+The European Union has launched the Energy Performance of Buildings Directive, which sets a binding target for member states to decrease the average energy performance of the national residential building stock by 16% by 2030.
+Germany has since pushed forward a national agenda to promote investments in properties to make them more energy efficient.
 STRs indirectly contribute to this aim by bringing income to property owners, with host revenues in Germany amounting to just over €1.3 billion in 2023.
 Hosts can use this revenue to fund investments that make properties more energy efficient, with a direct impact on residential areas.
 To further contribute to this aim, online STR platforms are directly involved in schemes and partnerships that promote sustainability.
 Airbnb for instance became a member of the sustainability initiative Futouris e.V. to promote responsible and sustainable travel and hosting in Germany.
 Hosts are supported with tailored energy saving guides by Futouris' experts.
 To further meet the growing demand for sustainable travel, STR platforms have started offering options to reduce the carbon footprint of travel.
 Airbnb for instance, allows guests at checkout to check their carbon footprint and gives the option to contribute to local climate projects.
-96

-In 2023, Airbnb also promoted the Climate Protection initiative of the Nebenan.de Foundation.97 The initiative attracted hundreds of applications and awarded funding for 20 project ideas for climate protection selected by over 15,000 online votes.98 These initiatives foster environmental sustainability and empower local communities to take action for a friendlier and more sustainable environment.
-On World Cleanup Day in 2023, Airbnb organised a joint clean-up action in Berlin to raise awareness on waste pollution, engaging both local communities and visitors.99
+In 2023, Airbnb also promoted the Climate Protection initiative of the Nebenan.de Foundation.
+The initiative attracted hundreds of applications and awarded funding for 20 project ideas for climate protection selected by over 15,000 online votes.
+These initiatives foster environmental sustainability and empower local communities to take action for a friendlier and more sustainable environment.
+On World Cleanup Day in 2023, Airbnb organised a joint clean-up action in Berlin to raise awareness on waste pollution, engaging both local communities and visitors.
 When major events take place, STRs are well suited to accommodate surges in demand due to their elastic supply.
+This is however short from limiting the environmental effects of major events.
+For this reason, climate investments are increasingly popular for event organisers and STR platforms that provide accommodations for these events.
 In June 2024, 10 cities in Germany hosted the 2024 European Football Championship, one of the most prestigious football tournaments in the world.
-An event of this scale brings noteworthy surges in demand in cities which usually attract lower volumes of tourists: Stuttgart for instance saw a +104% increase in bookings compared to two weeks prior to the event.100 However, elastic supply plays a relatively small part in limiting the environmental effects of major events.
-For this reason, climate investments are increasingly popular for event organisers and STR platforms that provide accommodations for these events.
-Alongside the 2024 European Football Championship in Germany, Airbnb invested €250,000 in local conservation and climate projects aiming at reducing greenhouse gases through the preservation and restoration of nature.101
+An event of this scale brings noteworthy surges in demand in cities with average lower volumes of tourists: Stuttgart for instance saw a +104% increase in bookings compared to two weeks prior to the event.
+As part of the 2024 European Football Championship in Germany, Airbnb invested €250,000 in local conservation and climate projects aiming at reducing greenhouse gases through the preservation and restoration of nature.
 STRs also enable the benefits of tourism spending to be widely shared throughout Germany instead of being concentrated in a few cities.
 STR guests that travel to cities are a minority of total visitors (30%).
 The remaining 70% are hosted in smaller cities in intermediate areas (30%) and predominantly rural areas (40%).
-These STR guests spend less than 30% on accommodation, with the rest of their travel budget spent in local shops and restaurants, stimulating the local economies.
+These STR guests spend less than 30% on accommodation, with the rest of their travel budget is spent in local shops and restaurants, stimulating the local economies.
+Appendix B: Regional and City-Level German Economic Impacts